lianplass/planning-technology-resources/README.md

 ### Resilience and Natural Hazards

+- [Active Fire Data](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/active-fire-data) - Download data on active fires for the last 24, 48 hours and 7 days.
+Data is available in shapefile, KML, WMS or text file formats.

+- [Earth Quake Data](https://www.ngdc.noaa.gov/hazard/earthqk.shtml) - NOAA provided data includes a global record of significant earth quakes going back to 2150 BC to present with geographic information.

+- [FEMA Resilience Analysis and Planning Tool (RAPT)](https://fema.maps.arcgis.com/apps/webappviewer/index.html?id=90c0c996a5e242a79345cdbc5f758fc6) - The Resilience Analysis and Planning Tool (RAPT) is a free GIS web map that allows federal, state, local, tribal and territorial emergency managers and other community leaders to examine the interplay of census data, infrastructure locations, and hazards, including real-time weather forecasts, historic disasters and estimated annualized frequency of hazard risk.

 - [Sea Level Rise Viewer](https://coast.noaa.gov/slr/) - NOAA provided map viewer is to provide federal, state, and local coastal resource managers and planners with a preliminary look at sea level rise and coastal flooding impacts.
-- [Earth Quake Data](https://www.ngdc.noaa.gov/hazard/earthqk.shtml) - NOAA provided data includes a global record of significant earth quakes going back to 2150 BC to present with geographic information.

 ### Transportation